 Often, the term "sciatica" is confused with general back pain.
 However, sciatica is not just limited to the back.
 The sciatic nerve is the longest and widest nerve in the human body.
 It runs from the lower back, through the buttocks, and down the legs, ending just below the knee.

 This nerve controls several muscles in the lower legs and supplies sensation to the skin of the foot and the majority of the lower leg.
 Sciatica is not a condition, but rather a symptom of another problem involving the sciatic nerve.
 Some experts estimate that up to 40 percent of people will experience sciatica at least once in their life.

-- The sciatic nerve is the longest nerve in the human body
+- The sciatic nerve is the longest nerve in the human body.

-- The most common cause of sciatica is a slipped (herniated) disk
+- The most common cause of sciatica is a slipped (herniated) disk.

-- Cognitive behavioral therapy can help some people manage the pain of sciatica
+- Cognitive behavioral therapy can help some people manage the pain of sciatica.

-- Sciatica is not a condition, it is a symptom
+- Sciatica is not a condition; it is a symptom.

 Causes of sciatica

 Sciatica is a common symptom of several different medical conditions; however, an estimated 90 percent of cases are due to a herniated (slipped) disk.
 The spinal column is made up of three parts:

-Disks are made of cartilage, which is a strong and resilient material; the cartilage acts as a cushion between each vertebrae and allows the spine to be flexible.
+Disks are made of cartilage, which is a strong and resilient material; the cartilage acts as a cushion between each vertebra and allows the spine to be flexible.
 A herniated disk occurs when a disk is pushed out of place, putting pressure on the sciatic nerve.

 Other causes of sciatica include:

-- Infection within the spine.
+- Infection - ultimately affecting the spine.

-- Injury within the spine.
+- Other causes - for instance, injury within the spine.

-Risk factors for sciatica
+Risk factors for sciatic nerve pain

-Common risk factors for sciatica include:
+Common risk factors include:

-- Profession - jobs that require lifting heavy loads for long periods
+- Profession - jobs that require lifting heavy loads for long periods.

 Although sciatica-like pain can be a problem during pregnancy, sciatica due to a herniated disk is no more likely during pregnancy.